Acrylic nails and sensitive skin... how they can help8 May 2019

 I went for a really natural-looking acrylic nail and to be honest I thought they looked really good.
 Because my flare up had been mainly on my hands and wrists it was nice to see my hands starting to look good again.
 And they worked!
 I had gone to scratch a couple of times but I literally couldn’t because the nails weren’t sharp enough!
 It was a revelation actually.

 So sometimes it’s worth turning our thinking around.
-We can do our best to keep our eczema at bay but with the best will in the world we can’t stop an occasional flare up.
+We can do our best to keep our sensitive skin at bay but with the best will in the world we can’t stop an occasional flare up.
 But what we can do is face it head on.
 And if that meant getting some smart new nails, then so be it!

 Have you ever had your nails done did you find it helped?
 Let me know @camilleknowles.